H0R5E/edengths/README.md

 Copyright (C) 2010-2017 Mathew Topper <dataonlygreater@gmail.com>

-The University of Edinburgh, Department of Engineering LaTeX2e thesis template is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Unofficial University of Edinburgh LaTeX2e Thesis Template is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The University of Edinburgh, Department of Engineering LaTeX2e thesis template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Unofficial University of Edinburgh LaTeX2e Thesis Template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.